dagster-io/dagster/RELEASING.md

 8. Manually switch the default ReadTheDocs version to the newly built docs:
     [https://readthedocs.org/projects/dagster/versions/](https://readthedocs.org/projects/dagster/versions/)

-    The new version will be below in the "Inactive Versions" section.
-Click on "Edit" and you will be brought to a page with a header like, for version 0.5.0.pre0, "Editing 0.5.0.pre0" [https://readthedocs.org/dashboard/dagster/version/0.5.0.pre0/](https://readthedocs.org/dashboard/dagster/version/0.5.0.pre0/).
+    If the new version is a prerelease, it will be below in the "Inactive Versions" section.
+In this case, click on "Edit" and you will be brought to a page with a header like, for version 0.5.0.pre0, "Editing 0.5.0.pre0"
+    [https://readthedocs.org/dashboard/dagster/version/0.5.0.pre0/](https://readthedocs.org/dashboard/dagster/version/0.5.0.pre0/).
     Check the checkbox marked "Active" on this page and then click the "Save" button.